brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 * **[(Paper) Replicated Data Consistency Explained Through Baseball](https://www.microsoft.com/en-us/research/publication/replicated-data-consistency-explained-through-baseball/)**
 This paper describes six consistency guarantees and tries to define how each participant (scorekeeper, umpire, etc.) in a baseball game would require a different guarantee.
-What I think that is interesting in this paper is that it shows that every consistency model can be useful depending on the situation, sometimes it's fine to live with eventual consistency, and sometimes you need stronger guarantees (e.g. read-your-writes, described above).
+What I think is interesting in this paper is that it shows that every consistency model can be useful depending on the situation, sometimes it's fine to live with eventual consistency, and sometimes you need stronger guarantees (e.g. read-your-writes, described above).